-The Maphumulo WTP is currently operating at near its design capacity of 9 M&/day and will eventually operate and 12 M&/day.
-The stochastic yield of the iMvutshane Dam at 1:50 assurance of supply is 6.5 M&/day, this leave the iMvutshane Dam with a shortfall, especially during dry seasons.
+The Maphumulo WTP is currently operating at above its design capacity of 6 Me/day and will soon be upgraded to 12 Me/day.
+The stochastic yield of the iMvutshane Dam at 1:50 assurance of supply is 6.5 Me/day, this leaves the iMvutshane Dam with a shortfall, especially during dry seasons.
 To mitigate this shortfall a more permanent inter basin transfer will be developed so that the iMvutshane Dam can be supplemented with flows from the Hlimbitwa River.
-The Hlimbitwa Scheme Phase 4 (Figure 12.14) will be constructed to pump water from the Hlimbitwa River to augment the iMvutshane Dam during dry periods.
+The Maphumulo Bulk Water Supply Scheme Phase 4 (Figure 12.14) will be constructed to pump water from the Hlimbitwa River to augment the iMvutshane Dam during dry periods.